From Trauma to Triumph – Healing Trauma in your body and mind

 For that reason, social anxiety often accompanies stuttering, in fact a large number of people who stutter also carry significant markers for social anxiety disorder.

-The following guided imagery induction or meditation invites the listener to create the mental picture of a vortex of energy like a whirlwind and focuses on clearing negativity from the mind, body and emotions.
+I have recorded the following guided imagery induction or meditation which invites the listener to create the mental picture of themselves as a confident speaker, and focuses on clearing negativity from the mind, body and emotions.

 Of special relevance to those with impaired speech is a section that goes for two and a half minutes, focusing on the throat area and being able to speak up which could be of great benefit to those who experience stuttering and stammering to any degree.